Possible maintenance breaks in e-services on 17 May at 23–04 More information

 Child benefit cannot be claimed by a child under the age of 15 years or by the municipal authorities, but both can in certain situations demand that a child benefit granted to the child's parent should be paid to them.
 For example, if a child is placed in institutional care at the municipality's expense, the municipality can request that the child benefit should be paid to the municipality.

 If the parents do not live together, they can come to an agreement about whom the child benefit will be paid to.
 If they cannot agree, the child benefit is paid to the parent with whom the child lives and who has principal responsibility for the care and upbringing of the child.
-Information about the child's place of residence is provided to Kela by the local register office.
-When the child moves, the parents must file a change of address notice.
-If the child moves in with the other parent, that parent can claim child benefit.
-In other situations, changes in bank details can be reported to Kela online or on a paper form (Y 121e).
+Information about the child's place of residence is provided to Kela by the Digital and Population Data Services Agency.